skyscrapers/documentation/kubernetes/README.md

 ## Monitoring

 Cluster and application monitoring is a quite extensive topic by itself, so there's a specific document for it [here](./monitoring.md).

+## Logs

+Cluster and application logging is a quite extensive topic by itself, so there's a specific document for it [here](./logging.md).

 ## Cluster updates & rollouts